mittalsukrit/Mathematics-for-Finance/lectures/01-financial-systems.md

 A **financial system** exists to coordinate economic activity across **time and uncertainty**.

 At its core, it performs three fundamental functions.

+**Think about it this way:**
+- You have an idea for a startup but no money (capital allocation problem)
+- A farmer worries about crop prices falling next season (risk transfer problem)
+- An investor wants to know if Tesla is overvalued (price discovery problem)

+The financial system provides mechanisms to solve all three.

 </section>